UoA-CARES/essential-gpu-docker/README.md

 The volume(datastore) is mounded on /data in the container

 # (Optional) FileBrowser
-Install [FileBrowser](https://filebrowser.org/installation) if you want to use web-based file browser instead termimal.
+Install [FileBrowser](https://filebrowser.org/installation) to transfer files if you want to use web-based file browser instead termimal.

 Create folder and files to use FileBrowser as a docker container.
 ```